ningchencontact/azure-docs.zh-tw/articles/event-hubs/event-hubs-resource-manager-namespace-event-hub-enable-capture.md

     "minValue":60,
     "maxValue":900,
     "metadata":{
-         "description":"the time window in seconds for the capture" }
+         "description":"The time window in seconds for the capture" }
 }
 ```